Tuesday

 Chives are a personal favorite of mine.
 This herb was the first that I

-Chivesregularly went out in the garden to snip in the evening when I was about to start cooking dinner.
+Chivesregularly went out in the garden to snip in the evening when I first started growing herbs.
 I keep a special pair of "herb" scissors in a kitchen drawer, together with a small wicker basket to help me harvest the night's herb choices.
-I have lots of snipping herbs now, parsley, oregano, marjoram, thyme, basil, bay, and rosemary to name a few, but chives were the first.
+I have lots of snipping herbs now, parsley, oregano, marjoram, thyme, basil, lemon balm, and rosemary to name a few, but chives were the first.

 An Onion in Disguise

 Chives are a member of the onion family and impart a mild onion flavor when sprinkled fresh on meats and vegetables.
-They will grow easily where you have well drained soil and will survive a hard freeze if mulched in the fall.
-Every year I bring chives indoors over the winter and have a couple of pots in sunny windows until spring.
+They will grow easily where you have well drained soil, and will survive a hard freeze if mulched in the fall.
+Every year I bring a few chive plants in the house in fall to overwinter on a sunny windowsill.

 Useful Around the Kitchen

 I think of chives as a staple herb; it doesn’t retain much flavor when dried (my dried chives are usually only flavorful for about a month), so I always have some fresh on hand.
-I use chives regularly as a seasoning and garnish on almost all of my vegetables.
+I use chives regularly as a seasoning and garnish on almost all the vegetables I prepare.
 It makes a good stand in for green onion, and I throw some into my mashed potatoes and as a finishing touch for my cream soups and sauces.

 Easy to Grow

-In spring chives have very attractive purple flowers.
-Chives also fill in bare corners in the garden, producing a good crop on very little real estate.
+In spring, chives produce attractive purple flowers.
+They'll also fill a neglected corner in the garden, producing a good crop on very little real estate.
 They ask very little.
-I give them some attention in spring with compost, and make sure not to cut them too close to the soil when I harvest them.
+I give them some attention in spring with compost, and make sure not to cut them too close to the soil when I harvest them (a third of the plant per cutting).